dojo/docs/dojo/NodeList.rst

       });

 :forEach:
-  like `dojo.forEach <dojo/forEach>`_ but with current list as the first parameter.
+  like :ref:`dojo.forEach <dojo/forEach>` but with current list as the first parameter.
 Has the same API as `Array.forEach <https://developer.mozilla.org/en/Core_JavaScript_1.5_Reference/Objects/Array/forEach>`_ in browsers that support it.
 Returns the source NodeList (can be chained).

 [ V1.7+ AMD ]